Reaction-Diffusion by the Gray-Scott Model: Pearson's Parametrization

 - Turk, 1991 (leopard, jaguar, zebra)

-In his original 1994 exhibit3, Roy Williams presented grayscale images, showing a "histogram-equalized view of the U component".
+In his original 1994 exhibit3, Roy Williams presented grayscale images for many pairs of k and F, each showing a "histogram-equalized view of the U component".
 He suggested that the images, after modification by "a little playing with the color map" would be "quite attractive as gift-wrapping".
 My images, like Williams', meet their own edges seamlessly, so they would look good if you used them as wallpaper on your computer monitor, for example.

 The organic appearance and great diversity of patterns makes Gray-Scott patterns ideal for purely artistic applications, such as my own screen saver: